muslax/overcrack-kickstart/README.md

 # Overcrack Kickstarter

+Overcrack Kickstarter consists of 23 example posts and script to test or kickstart the [Overcrack](https://github.com/muslax/overcrack) static blogging engine.

 WARNING: Only use this for pristine Overcrack installation.
 Before running the kickstart script (`kickstart.sh`) make sure the `DocumentRoot` of the Apache web server is set to `www` folder in the Overcrack directory.

 The `kickstart.sh` script creates `blog` folder (and its sub folders) and assume it as Overcrack's source folder.
 If you intend to use different folder name, or folder outside Overcrack directory, you are still able to use this for testing purpose and change the paths configs in `config.php` later.